jpc-hpe/my_nvim_config/README.md

 I love this plugin, with only one small "but": If the pop-up is too long, then to scroll through it you need to use some keys (that appear documented at the bottom of the pop-up) .
 By default these scrolling keys are CTRL+U and CTRL+D. I tried to map to up/down arrows and quickly found a problem: they did not work as expected because those keys by themselves are already used outside which-key.
 I ended up using Shift+Up and Shift+Down as a second best option.
 I created a [file](lua/plugins/which-key.lua) to do that.

+In that file, I also added a keymap (ctrl+alt+w) to activate which-key in insert mode.

 ## License

 All code is licensed under the [MIT License](https://opensource.org/license/mit).